Person injured after a slip and fall accident on a wet floor in a Missouri store

 Contact Chad G. Mann for a free case review before accepting any offer.
 There is no fee unless he recovers money for you.

-What Factors Affect Your Slip and Fall Compensation in Missouri?
+What Factors Affect Your Slip and Fall Settlement?

 Several factors directly influence the value of your claim.